A California Christmas

 A California Christmas is a 2020 Christmas film directed by Shaun Paul Piccinino, written by Lauren Swickard and starring Swickard, Josh Swickard and Amanda Detmer.

+Wealthy playboy Joseph, under threat of losing his carefree lifestyle by his mother and CEO of their family's company, is sent to persuade a young, hard-working farmer to sell her family's land before Christmas while posing as a ranch hand.

 A sequel, A California Christmas: City Lights was released 16 December 2021.

 Plot

 Playboy Joseph Van Aston lives a carefree life, as the son of a wealthy San Francisco real estate tycoon.
 He spends his time womanizing and enjoying his rich lifestyle.

 Joseph is sent to Petaluma to close a deal to buy a dairy farm, whose owner has continuously refused a buyout.
 Callie Bernet is a hardworking and headstrong woman, and her farm is more valuable to her than simply money, despite being heavily in debt.
 She lives on the ranch with her mother Wendy, who has cancer, and her little sister Hannah.

 Joseph arrives at the farm and meets Callie, who is busy with a cow giving birth.
-He is mistaken for the new ranch hand Manny who is set to arrive soon, and assists Callie with the birth.
+He is mistaken for the new ranch hand Manny who is set to arrive soon, so assists Callie with the birth.
 To gain Callie's trust, despite knowing nothing about farmwork, Joseph poses as Manny.

 Meanwhile, Joseph sends his butler Leo to find the real Manny and pay him not to show up at the farm.
 Manny capitalizes on the situation by making lavish requests in return for his silence.
 He stays at a luxurious Airbnb with Leo, where they pamper themselves, play video games, and drink fine wine throughout the day.
 Leo finds that Manny has an uncanny ability to determine every note in the wines.
 He also provides farming advice to Joseph, who has little idea about the chores.

 Over time, Joseph becomes more adept on the farm and grows closer to the Bernets.
 He and Callie soon develop feelings for each other and she shows him the small abandoned vineyard on the property—left behind by Callie's late father.
 She occasionally gifts (but does not sell) the previously bottled wine, and they end up sharing part of a bottle.